ErraticPattern/obsidian-ideas/2 - Source Material/Masters/heading_1/neuroanatomy and neuroimaging/notes/Neurohistology.md

 Collected with a needle or surgically, usually from the [[deltoid muscle]].
 Different samples are used for different techniques (usually 5 samples).

 [[Formol and paraformaldehyde]] (PFA) are both tissue preservers used for the same objective but with different properties.
 Additionally, formol can’t be used as an alternative to [[isopentane]] because the former inhibits enzymatic activity.
-Isopentane itself is cooled in liquid nitrogen and allows for instant freezing of the sample and therefore prevents tissue damage. [[Glutaraldehyde]] is a fixator used for [[electron microscopy]].
+Isopentane itself is cooled in liquid nitrogen and allows for instant freezing of the sample and therefore prevents tissue damage. [[Glutaraldehyde]] is a fixator used for [[Electron Microscopy]].

 ![](<2 - Source Material/Masters/attachments/Attachment 11.png>)